Deepeshkumar71/Blotic_Arena/PRODUCTION_RELEASE.md

 4. **That's it!** No installation needed

 ### For Distribution
-- Upload `BloticArena.exe` to GitHub Releases
+- `BloticArena.exe` is stored in the repository via Git LFS
-- Users can download and run immediately
+- Users can clone the repository to get the executable
 - No installer required
 - 100% portable